DavidPeicho/ecstra/DOC.md

 # Systems

 Systems are run when the world ticks.
-They are schedule to run one after the other, one group at a time.
-Running systems can query entities based on the components they hold.
+They are scheduled to run one after the other, one group at a time.
+Systems can query entities based on the components they hold.

 ```js
 import { System } from 'ecstra';